Rhino Shield Cost AnalysisGet a Free Estimate

 Unlike wood and masonry, vinyl siding presents its own breed of maintenance worries.
-Moisture trapped beneath the vinyl siding accelerates rot, promote mold and mildew, and invite insect infestations.
+Moisture trapped beneath the vinyl siding accelerates rot, promotes mold and mildew, and invites insect infestations.
 Roof leaks, faulty gutters, or other sources of moisture should be repaired without delay.
 Vinyl siding may not be a wise option for an older home with a chronically damp cellar.

 4. Energy Conservation

 Vinyl siding doesn’t insulate your walls as well as wood, so it won’t significantly lower your utility bill, even when used in conjunction with foam behind the panel.
 The shape of the vinyl panel itself will not allow a uniform fit of the foam insulation.